root-project/web/news/publications.md

 **Papers NOT by the ROOT team, but related in spirit**

 *   The "Bazaar" software development process we try to follow:
-     The Cathedral and the Bazaar by Eric S. Raymond.
+     [The Cathedral and the Bazaar](http://www.catb.org/esr/writings/cathedral-bazaar/) by Eric S. Raymond.
+*   [Microkernel vs Monolithic System](https://en.wikipedia.org/wiki/Tanenbaum–Torvalds_debate).
+Famous discussion between Linus Torvalds and Andy Tanenbaum on the merits of these two approaches.
+ROOT is often seen, like Linux, as a monolithic system.
+Both are not doing too bad.

 **In case you want to cite CINT, use the following references**